 Part of a ring that encircles the finger, usually a plain band.
 The shank attaches to the shoulders and head of the ring.

 Shock Resistant (Watch)

 If a watch is dropped onto a hard surface from a height of 3ft and it does not stop, it is judged to be shock resistant.
 Or if its daily rate is not affected by more than 60 seconds per day.

-A simulant is a material which simulates, i.e. resembles, another more valuable substance.
+A simulant is a material which simulates i.e. resembles, another more valuable substance.
 It does not mean synthetic or treated versions of real stones.
 The most popular simulants found in jewellery are pearl simulants and diamond simulants.
 The most common diamond simulants are high-lead glass (e.g. Swarovski crystal) and Cubic Zirconia (CZ), both artificial materials.

 While their properties differ markedly from those of diamond, simulants have certain desirable characteristics - such as dispersion and hardness - which mean they are effective imitations.
 Trained gemmologists with appropriate equipment are able to distinguish natural and synthetic diamonds from all diamond simulants, primarily by visual inspection.

-Contains at least 92.5% pure silver.
+A metal containing at least 92.5% pure silver.

 Can be leather, simulated leather, plastic, resin, fabric or nylon.
 It is the band that holds the watch to the wrist.

-A tennis bracelet is a simple, flexible, in-line diamond or other stone set (e.g. cubic zirconia) bracelet.
+A simple, flexible, in-line diamond or other stone set (e.g. cubic zirconia) bracelet.
 The name was coined in the 1980s when the tennis player Chris Evert-Lloyd dropped her diamond bracelet at the US Open Tournament.
 She had to stop the match until she found it.
 Tennis bracelets have also been described as looking like a row of tennis balls!
 Click to view our range of tennis bracelets.